romayneeastmond/serverless-azure-function-nodejs-heartbeat/README.markdown

 # Severless Framework Azure Functions, Sites Heartbeat

 A project created from the azure-nodejs template of the Serverless Framework.
-It creates an Azure function that is triggered on a timer event.
-When executed it uses the node-fetch package to issue get requests to a list of sites.
-Essentially preventing their Application Pools from going to sleep.

 This project requires that Serverless be installed as a global package.